Test-Forge/sut-playground/README.md

-# Getting Started with Create React App
+# Getting Started with SUT app
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## `npm run install:all` command in the reactapp folder to install frontend and backend dependencies
+## `npm run install:all` command to install frontend and backend dependencies in their specific folders

-## Available Scripts
+## Available Scripts Root package.json

 In the project directory, you can run: